State Senator Declan O’Scanlon (R-Monmouth) introduced legislation to regulate NJ Delta-8 THC and similar hemp-derived products.

 O’Scanlon favored the Jake Honig Act of 2019, which expanded medical cannabis.
 But he ultimately voted against the Cannabis Regulatory Enforcement And Marijuana Modernization Act (CREAMMA) that implemented the 2020 New Jersey adult-use cannabis legalization referendum.
 O’Scanlon was against provisions to use tax revenue to help Social Equity license applicants since it would inflate the price of cannabis which is conducive to the legacy market.
 He has voiced support for medical cannabis homegrow in the past.

 Hemp Delta Products Spread

 Scientists working for companies have found several fascinating cannabinoids that can be isolated from hemp.
-Along with Delta-8 THC, there is Delta-10-THC, THC-O, and hemp-derived Delta-9 THC, and likely others.
+Along with NJ Delta-8 THC products, there is Delta-10-THC, THC-O, and hemp-derived Delta-9 THC, and others in the market.

 When the 2018 Farm Bill passed, many believed that hemp and its derivative CBD would lead to a Green Rush.
 However, many farmers had trouble initially with “hot hemp” that made more than the ridiculously tiny amount of .3 Delta-9-THC.